 Waldo, addresses these challenges by allowing programmers to write transactional code on multiple nodes.
 I plan to write more about it.
 For now, here's a failed paper describing some of its features.
-Those that are interested, can check out Waldo's sister language, Ralph, which is still undergoing active development here.
+Those that are interested, can check out Waldo's sister language, Ralph, here.

-I am working on the Sirikata virtual worlds project.
+I worked on the Sirikata virtual worlds project.

-My research focuses on programming languages for novices to script objects in the virtual world.
+My research focused on programming languages for novices to script objects in the virtual world.

 I built a 12'x8' bird-watching observation deck 6' off the ground in a marsh for my Eagle Scout project at Clyde Shepherd Nature Preserve.